Developing Countries May Offer Alternative Models for Delivering Health Services

 Funded by the International Association of Schools of Social Work, the study aims to examine the mechanisms through which the community social workers deliver health-related, in-home social work services to low-income families.
 The data collected will specifically focus on how the social workers deliver services, educate communities on prevention strategies, and raise awareness of social, health and environmental issues.
 Three socioeconomic areas in Rio de Janeiro, Brazil will be targeted: Tanguá, Baixada Fluminense and Acarí.

 “Developing countries with limited resources are often forced to create innovative approaches to service delivery to address health issues,” says Dr. Pinto.
 “This project will contribute to knowledge building in social work practice from the perspective of a multidisciplinary team of health workers in a developing country.
-Our work will generate models of social work practice that can be used by educators worldwide in curriculum development, field instruction, and new methods for health-related practice.”
+Our work will generate models of social work practice that can be used by educators worldwide in curriculum development, practicum instruction, and new methods for health-related practice.”

 Other collaborators in the project include Dr. Joseph R. Merighi, Associate Professor